jjforce17/selfie2proshot/README.md

 - Automatic background changer.
 No prompts or questions asked.
 - Automatic image resizer.
 No editing/resizing of image required.
 The program will format the photo to match the AI model's image requirements.
 - Optimized positioning.
-Product image will be positioned accordingly, there is no need to position the selfie.
+Posture and position of person will be automatically generated.
 - Photo editing.
 Image will be touched up and editied just like a professional photo.
 - Simple and straightforward UI.
 1 simple page for 1 amazing solution.